 When Putin arrives in Shanghai to try and ink a new multibillion-dollar energy deal, it'll be the Chinese -- not the Russians -- who will be laughing all the way to the bank.

-- By Ely RatnerEly Ratner is Senior Fellow and Deputy Director of the Asia-Pacific Security Program at the Center for a New American Security (CNAS). , Elizabeth RosenbergElizabeth Rosenberg is senior fellow and director of the Energy, Environment and Security Program at the Center for a New American Security.
+- By Ely RatnerEly Ratner is Senior Fellow and Deputy Director of the Asia-Pacific Security Program at the Center for a New American Security (CNAS). , Elizabeth RosenbergElizabeth Rosenberg is a senior fellow and director of the Energy, Economics, and Security Program at the Center for a New American Security.
+From 2009 to 2013, she served as a senior advisor at the U.S. Department of the Treasury, helping senior officials develop, implement, and enforce financial and energy sanctions.
+Rosenberg previously worked as an energy policy correspondent at Argus Media, analyzing North American and Middle Eastern energy policy, regulation, and derivatives trading.
+In that capacity she spoke and published extensively on OPEC, strategic reserves, energy sanctions and national security policy, oil and natural gas investment and production, and renewable fuels.

 Chinese officials are notoriously tough negotiators, especially when they know you’re in a pinch.
 Just ask Gazprom, Russia’s natural gas giant, which is on the brink of capitulating to Beijing on a massive energy project, 10 years in the offing.
 Gazprom and China National Petroleum Corp., one of China’s oil giants, are gearing up to sign a 30-year multibillion-dollar deal to send natural gas from Russia to China through a colossal new pipeline network.